calebyourison/raspberry_network_alarm/README.md

 ```
 OR:

 Run as a service.
-Update the path to the script along with any other settings and copy to the file:
+Update the system specific settings.
+Access to gpio will be needed, so it is recommended to designate a non-root user/group.

 ```bash
 sudo nano /etc/systemd/system/net_alarm.service